dancer1325/rest-assured-wiki/GettingStarted.md

 ### Kotlin ###

-If you're using Kotlin then it's highly recommended to use the [Kotlin Extension Module]( https://github.com/rest-assured/rest-assured/wiki/Usage#kotlin-extension-module).This modules provides some useful extension functions when working with REST Assured from Kotlin.
+If you're using Kotlin then it's highly recommended to use the [Kotlin Extension Module]( https://github.com/rest-assured/rest-assured/wiki/Usage#kotlin-extension-module).
+This modules provides some useful extension functions when working with REST Assured from Kotlin.

 Maven:
 ```xml